-Our eyes blink all the time, and we don’t even think about it.
-The blinking keeps our eyeballs wet and clean, and even gives our brains mini-naps.
-So our fan Sydney B. asked us, how long was the world’s longest staring contest?
-How long can people hold their eyes open?
+It’s hard not to blink, so our fan Sydney B. asked us, how long was the world’s longest staring contest?
 A couple of years ago, “Stare Master” Stagg and “Eyesore” Fleming stared at each other to see who could last longer without blinking.
 Stare Master won, holding his eyes open for an unbelievable 40 minutes 59 seconds.
-But it got ugly.
-By 15 minutes their eyes turned red and started shedding tears.
-By 35 minutes, Eyesore felt like he was “getting a tattoo on his eyeball.”
-So don’t try this at home!
+But 15 minutes into the contest, their eyes turned red and started shedding tears, so don’t try this at home!

 Wee ones: If you blink 5 blinks, what numbers do you say to count them?